sanyagargg/LeetcodeSolutions/POTD/POTDMay/MaxNumofTasksYouCanAssign.md

-# Max Tasks Assignment with Magical Pills
+# LC 2071: Max Number of Tasks You Can Assign

 ## Problem Statement